haozhexu/haozhexu.me/content/article/travelphotographySA/streetonisland.md

 ![Me Too][island-6]

-I think one important thing of using prime lens is, due to the constraint of single focal length, if it's not widt/narrow enough for something, then just let it go.
-The key is to find a good frame, or composition that satisfy yourself.
+I think one important thing about using prime lens is, due to the constraint of single focal length, if it's not wide/narrow enough for something, then just let it go.
+The key is to find a good frame or composition that satisfy yourself.
 This photo includes both the seals, the beach and the sea, let's call it environmental portrait.

 ![Seal and the Sea][island-7]

-The staff was very patient, answering questions, I was a bit surprised that someone did ask question, I thought they would just take photos of the seals and selfie.
+The staff was very patient, answering questions, I was a bit surprised that someone did ask questions, I thought they would just take photos of the seals and selfie.

 ![Q and A][island-8]